paul-wolf/strgen/README.md

 * It covers a broader set of use cases: unique ids, persistent unique filenames, test data, etc.

-* The template syntax is very easy to learn for anyone familiar with regular expressions while being much simpler.
+* The template syntax is easy to learn for anyone familiar with regular expressions while being much simpler.

 * It supports unicode.